vietnamcrypto/vietnamcrypto.github.io/_posts/2021-03-03-a-simple-guide-to-blockchain-technology.md

 Blockchain Needs Selfless People
 --------------------------------

-### Why we aren’t seeing progress despite the massive potentials , and how we should be thinking about blockchain adoption
+### Why we arenâ€™t seeing progress despite the massive potentials , and how we should be thinking about blockchain adoption

 medium.com